 Alternatively, the tenfold pariksha may be used, if required.
 The ten-fold biofeedback includes:

 1 Prakrti (natural constitution, both structural and functional assessment)

 3 Sara (State of Tissues)

 7 Ahara Sakti (digestive ability)

 9 Vaya (Ayu, Age)

-We determine whether you have ama, or. toxins.
-We determine your sleep patterns, your dreams, your spiritual aspirations and determine what suits your dosha, dhatus (tissues), your manasa (mind) and your spirit.
+We determine whether there is excessive ama.
+We determine your sleep patterns-Ayurveda style, your dreams, your spiritual aspirations, and determine what suits your dosha, dhatus (tissues), your Manasa (mind), and your spirit.

-If you are looking for a holistic way to balance your issues, I am available for Ayurvedic nutritional counseling, Mini (Detox) Panchakarma.
-I specialize in supporting women through their monthly cycle, menopause, post partum and general well being.
+If you are looking for a holistic way to balance and support your imbalances, I am available for Ayurvedic nutritional counseling, Mini (Detox) Panchakarma.
+A comprehensive* consultation is suggested for complimenting and supporting women through their monthly cycle, menopause, postpartum, and for those who want some complementary lifestyle changes to support their general well-being.

 Student: $20 (only available online, or, during internship weekends)